 The original 1938 Blanche Neige has not been seen by the general public in France since the 1951 theatrical re-release.
 Lucky for us, however, Greg has put together a few short excerpts so we can hear what those original voice actors really sounded like.

-Video and screen captures copyright Disney.
+Video copyright Disney.
 Posted for historical documentational purposes only.

 Special thanks to Greg Philip for sharing his extensive Snow White research with us.
 Read his original article in full at A Lost Film.
 Further credit goes to Objectif Cinema.